MicrosoftDocs/defender-docs/defender-endpoint/windows-whatsnew.md

   - Added a new capability to enable/disable registry monitoring through configuration settings.

 - **Network Detection and Response (NDR) Performance Enhancemens**
-  - Introduced performance enhancemetns to minimize the CPU and memory footprint of the agent.
+  - Introduced performance enhancements to minimize the CPU and memory footprint of the agent.
   - Enhanced the accuracy of network detections.

 - **Data Loss Prevention (DLP)**